 - Full-year salary for any faculty academic appointee (including sabbatical leave)

-- Service contracts for existing equipment beyond 1 year
+- Service contracts for existing equipment beyond one year

 - Collaborators are allowed from other IU campuses or institutions, but they may not receive any support from EAR funds.
 This includes summer salary, student or undergraduate salaries, and materials and supplies.
 Initiatives that include support for non-IU Bloomington participants will require appropriate cost sharing, since EAR funds may only be used to support IU Bloomington participants.